fpegels/star-wars/README.md

 - [Sass](https://sass-lang.com/) was used for some global styling.
 - [Emotion](https://emotion.sh/docs/introduction) was used as CSS-in-JS library to style components and screens.
 - [Typescript](https://www.typescriptlang.org/) was used to extend JavaScript by adding types.

+## Some other

+- The App has a different layout in mobile and in desktop using media queries.
+Check it out!